All Posts

 With the environmental impact of mass industrialisation/fast fashion becoming a reality, natural dyeing has become more important than ever.
 Natural colour is everywhere, the practice of applying these to the fibres of your life can soothe even the weariest soul.
 Dyes are present in certain plants, fruits, insects or minerals.
 Colour is present in an unlimited source of petals, twigs, branches, leaves, roots, bark, nuts and seeds.
 You can dye with everyday ingredients found in your kitchen.
 Tea, coffee, turmeric, avocado stones, yellow & red onion skins, pomegranate rinds or carrot tops are great for novice dyers.
 Dyes are growing in your garden, throughout your neighbourhood, in the fields, the forests the mountains and beyond.

 Once you start looking for sources of natural colour, the abundance and choice will surprise & delight you.
 Even in the depths of winter when the branches are bare, you can find sources of natural colour.
-If you would like to learn more about this meditative process take a look at some of our popular posts.
-In particular, how to naturally dye with avocado stones, dye with onion skins or learn how to create inks from plants.
-If you give any of these a go, be sure to let me know how you get on & have fun experimenting. x Kathryn
+If you would like to learn more about this meditative process take a look at the resource page.

 Leave a Reply